 - If the arm is unsupported, the patient will perform isometric exercises which may elevate the diastolic BP by 10 percent.
 This is especially so in hypertensive patients on beta-adrenergic blocking agents.
 To avoid this the arm must be supported.

-- The BP may be higher in right arm by 2-10 mm Hg.
+- The BP may be higher in the right arm by 2-10 mm Hg.
 Most pressures in practice are measured on the right arm.
-However if the BP is higher by 10 mm Hg in one arm further measurements should be made in that arm.
+However, if the BP is higher by 10 mm Hg in one arm further measurements should be made in that arm.